2015 Tax-Foreclosed Real Property Auctions

 |Southern Michigan||Thursday, September 10, 2015||Ramada, Lansing|

-Public Act 501, which took effect January 14, 2015 revised Section 211.78m and the qualifications for foreclosure sale buyers.
-At a minimum bid auction, the purchaser must meet all of the following conditions:
+Public Act 501, which took effect January 14, 2015 revised Section 211.78m and the qualifications for foreclosure auction bidders and buyers.
+At our auction, the purchaser must meet all of the following conditions:

 in cancellation of sale and banning from participation in all future auctions.